 Consumer behavior.
 Marketing management.
 Strategic planning.
 Leadership.
 Management.
-Organizational behavior.
+Organizational Behavior.
 Psychology.
-All the things about what make people tick all tied back to the marketing principles Philip Kotler wrote about.
+All the things about what makes people tick all tied back to the marketing principles Philip Kotler wrote about.

 Kotler “literally” wrote the book on marketing.
 He published the first true book on the principles of marketing and later on marketing management.